 poly_max_degree_AT: Maximum polynomial degree for the along-track fit

-poly_max_degree: Maximum polynomial degree for the polynomial fit.
+poly_max_degree_XT: Maximum polynomial degree for the across-track fit.

 t0: Half the duration of the mission (equal to the time of the last-possible elevation value minus the time of the start of data collection, divided by two).

 Selected_segments: A set of arrays (one per pass) listing the selected segments after all editing steps are complete.

+Constants:

+xy_scale: The horizontal scaling value used in polynomial fits, equal to 100 m

+t_scale: the time scale used in polynomial fits, equal to 1 year.

 Algorithm:

 1. Build the pass design matrix: G_full_z0 is a matrix that has one column for each distinct pass in selected_pairs and one row for each segment whose pair is in selected pairs.
-For each segment, the corresponding row of G_full_z0 is 1 for the pass of that segment and zero otherwise.
+For each segment, the corresponding row of G_full_z0 is 1 for the column matching the pass for that segment and zero otherwise.

 2. Select the polynomial degree.